Boy dies, twin brother in critical after being found unconscious in L.A. pool

-LOS ANGELES (KTLA) — A four-year-old boy died, and his twin brother was in critical condition Friday after they were found unresponsive in a backyard pool at their home in Los Angeles’ Porter Ranch neighborhood, authorities said.
+LOS ANGELES, Calif.
+(KTLA) — A four-year-old boy died, and his twin brother was in critical condition Friday after they were found unresponsive in a backyard pool at their home in Los Angeles’ Porter Ranch neighborhood, authorities said.

 Dispatchers received a call from the home on Des Moines Avenue around 10:30 a.m. and immediately provided CPR “guidance,” according to the Los Angeles Fire Department.